 Cosimo returns to Florence while Rinaldo is held for trial on treason and tyranny.
 Cosimo is visited by an unexpected guest, the Pope.
 Cosimo convinces the Signoria to exile Rinaldo.
 The night before...

 If you're suffering from a severe case of Comic-Con FOMO (Fear of Missing Out), fear not!
 IMDb has got you covered with Kevin Smith aboard the #IMDboat!
 Watch all of our coverage of the big event at IMDb.com/comic-con.

 The year is 872, and many of the separate kingdoms of what we now know as England have fallen to the invading Danes, leaving the great kingdom of Wessex standing alone and defiant under the...
 See full summary »

-A political, family drama set in Florence in the early 16th century.
+A political, family drama set in Florence in the early 15th century.
 Cosimo de' Medici finds himself at the helm of his supremely wealthy, banking dynasty family, when his father, Giovanni dies suddenly.
 However Cosimo is concealing a dangerous secret - Giovanni was murdered.
-Now Cosimo must unearth his killer in order to protect the wealth and power of the family.Written by
+Now Cosimo and his brother must unearth his killer in order to protect the wealth and power of the family.Written by

 17 of 19 people found this review helpful.

 Was this review helpful to you?